 Whether it be a vacation rental or inviting guests into your own home, taking the first steps to establishing an Airbnb rental can feel daunting.
 Big or small, private or communal, my experience running an Airbnb as a Superhost can help you do the same.

+How Does Airbnb Work as a Host?
 The 5 best tips to being a successful host are:

 - Make sure your property is rental ready.